cmoestl/solar_wind_to_dst/README.md

 for achieving this for Dst (Kp will be added in the future).

-Status: work in progress, November 2018.
+Status: work in progress, November 2018 / issue with offsets needs to be resolved (fit_offset.py)

 If you plan to use this code for generating results for